 1 Live and 7 Video Lessons

 Every lesson is constructed to correspond with scholars’ actual experiences of balancing coursework, jobs, community, hobbies, and graduate school research and applications.
-Sample lesson topics include (but are not limited to) Productivity is Not One-Size-Fits-All, How to Set Actionable and Achievable Goals, Maximizing Efficiency without Overworking, Prioritization and Using a Must-Do Approach, How to Decide What to Do During Work Sessions, Intentional Time Management for Success, How to Prioritize Wellbeing When You’re Busy, and more.
+Sample lesson topics include (but are not limited to) Productivity is Not One-Size-Fits-All, How to Set Actionable Goals, How to Set Achievable Goals, How to Prioritize: Shifting from To-Do Lists to the Must-Do Method, Intentional Time Management for Success, How to Decide What to Do During a Work Session, How to Measure Forward Progress to Increase Efficiency Without Overworking, and Making Plans for Your Future, How to Prioritize Wellbeing When You’re Busy, and more.

 The workbook that corresponds with each lesson will prompt students to reflect on their experiences with each topic and to answer questions that will help them develop action steps and build their own personal productivity toolkits.
 The workbook will lead scholars to reflect on their own approach to productivity so they can gain meta-awareness of their own habits, which will enable scholars to make action plans with intention and mindfulness.